Bassett88/arkosR36S/Frequently-Asked-Questions---RGB30.md

 1. Make sure you remove all sd cards from the unit.
 2. Using your philips screwdriver #1, remove the 4 screws from the back of the unit.
 Go slow to make sure you don't strip the screws.
 ![](https://github.com/christianhaitian/arkos/blob/main/pics/rgb30/20230913_151855_resized.jpg?raw=true)
-3. Take your spugder or plastic pry tool and starting at the top of the unit near the L or R shoulder button, start prying the case open.
+3. Take your spugder or plastic pry tool and starting at the top of the unit near the L or R shoulder button, start slightly pry the case open.
 ![](https://github.com/christianhaitian/arkos/blob/main/pics/rgb30/20230913_152220_resized.jpg?raw=true)
 ![](https://github.com/christianhaitian/arkos/blob/main/pics/rgb30/20230913_152315_resized.jpg?raw=true)
   - It's highly recommended that you use a plastic spugder or plastic pry tool as to not damage the case of the unit.
+  - Go slow as you open the unit slide the pry tool around the seam to undo the clips instead of prying it open to minimize on damaging the case.
-  - Go slow as you pry the unit open as there are 3 wires (1 for the battery, and 1 for each speaker) that are connected to the back case of the unit.
+  - Also be ware that there are 3 wires (1 for the battery, and 1 for each speaker) that are connected to the back case of the unit.
 4. Once you've loosened the back panel of the unit, unplug the speakers plugs and battery plug from the board and carefully lay the front half of the unit, screen down on a microfiber cloth or clean towel.
 ![](https://github.com/christianhaitian/arkos/blob/main/pics/rgb30/20230913_153334_resized.jpg?raw=true)
 6. Locate the rumble motor connection points as shown in the picture below.